IN10/utilities/readme.md

 1. Clone the repository to your homefolder: `git clone git@github.com:IN10/utilities.git ~/utilities`.
 1. Add the folder to your path.
 On a Mac, open `/etc/paths` and add `/Users/<yourusername>/utilities` as the very first entry.

+## Assumptions
+These utilities, especially the `vagrant_*` commands, make a couple of assumptions on how your system is organised:
+1. Your projects are all `~/code/*`.
+For example, a project named "waterbus" on my PC would be in `/Users/jakobbuis/code/waterbus`.
+1. All projects have their web roots in `./code/{name}/public`.
+Moving the web root will require manual tuning.
+1. You have a single Homestead installation for all projects, and it's located in `~/homestead`.

 ## Available utilities

 ### Deploy to Production